NelsinT/discord-bot-leaderboard-fivem/README.md

-Discord Bot Leaderboard
+🚀 Discord Bot Leaderboard 🏆

-This is a Discord bot that fetches and displays a leaderboard from a MySQL database.
-The bot periodically updates the leaderboard message in a specified channel.
+Welcome to the Discord Bot Leaderboard!
+This bot connects to a MySQL database and dynamically updates a leaderboard in a Discord channel.
+Stay ahead of the competition and keep track of the top players in real-time!

-Features
+✨ Features

-Connects to a MySQL database to fetch leaderboard stats.

-Displays top 3 players for each category in an embedded message.

-Automatically updates the leaderboard at set intervals.
+✅ Fetches leaderboard stats directly from a MySQL database✅ Displays Top 3 players for each category in an interactive embed✅ Automatically updates the leaderboard at set intervals✅ Simple and lightweight for seamless performance

-Requirements
+📌 Requirements

-Node.js

-A MySQL database

-A Discord bot token

-A .env file (without a specific name) with the necessary credentials
+🔹 Node.js🔹 A MySQL database🔹 A Discord bot token🔹 A .env file (must be named exactly .env) with necessary credentials

-Installation
+⚡ Installation

-Clone this repository:
+1️⃣ Clone the repository:

 git clone https://github.com/your-username/your-repo.git
 cd your-repo

-Install dependencies:
+2️⃣ Install dependencies:

 npm install

-Create a .env file in the root directory and configure it:
+3️⃣ Create a .env file and configure it:

 DISCORD_TOKEN=your_token_here
 DB_HOST=your_host